ramonskie/codex/openstack.md

 That's a ton of configuration, but when you break it down it's not all that bad.
 We're defining three separate networks (one for each of the three availability zones).
-Each network has a unique Openstack Network UUID, but they share the same Security Groups, since we want uniform access control across the board.
+Each network has a unique OpenStack Network UUID, but they share the same Security Groups, since we want uniform access control across the board.

 The most difficult part of this configuration is getting the